Axe & Shavehorse

 -

-** You must bring a Gransfors Bruk Small Forest Axe' or similar for this course - we can advise**
+** You must bring a Gransfors Bruk Small Forest Axe' or similar for this course - we can supply one of these at cost **

 Axemanship Course Details

 This course is run from the majestic Bonskeid Estate near Pitlochry.
-A mature mixed woodland site on the banks of the River Tummel, this woodland is secluded and has great camping spots.
-Ancient hazel copse mixed with old oaks, birches and whopping douglas firs make this site a great place to immerse yourself in nature.
+A mature mixed woodland site on the banks of the River Tummel.
 The wood is full of wildlife and we are truly privileged to be able to run our courses from this special site.

-Full joining instructions and arrival details will be sent out at the time of booking.
+Full joining instructions and arrival details will be sent out well in advance of the course.